Global Roadshow: Product Compliance & Sustainability | Munich

 Hannah studied law in Germany (University of Bonn) and holds an LL.M. in Environmental and Natural Resources Law from University College Cork.
 She speaks German, English and French.

-Freida Wueschner, Senior Regulatory Compliance Specialist, Compliance & Risks
+Joyce Costello, Senior Regulatory Compliance Specialist, Compliance & Risks

-Katrin Ruhl, Senior Associate, Ashurst
+Katrin Ruhl, Counsel, Ashurst

 Katrin is a lawyer in Ashurst’s dispute resolution practice with extensive experience representing clients before state courts and in out-of-court proceedings, particularly in construction-related matters.